The adventure begins with two world-famous explorers and a passion for the unknown.

 Day 4: February 27, 1914.
 Finally, the river!
 Rio de Duvida – River of Doubt – is an apt name for this powerful artery.
 Making less than a mile and a half in a day, we’ve jettisoned most of the provisions to lighten the floating weight of our canoes.
 There is no need for biscuits and marmalade in the jungle heat.

 Day 5.
 Our expedition has split up due to the lack of supplies.
 Half the party is trailing back to safety.
 The pace has slowed.
 Roosevelt has wounded his leg and Kermit worries over infection.
 And we’re building new canoes to replace those lost in the rapids.

 Day 6: A battle against nature!
 We are besieged with insects, malaria, cannibals, and starvation diets.
 One of our group was murdered.
 Another was swept away yesterday in the river’s torrent.
 Dear Roosevelt is near death and we fear each day for his life.

-Day 7: Fate has smiled.
-We’ve met up with rubber tree-tappers who have and guided us down the rest of the river.
+Day 7: April 26, 1914.
+Fate has smiled.
+We’ve met up with a Brazilian and American relief party which has guided us down the rest of the river to Manaus.
 Roosevelt’s severely infected leg has been treated.
 But will he live even five more years, to reach his 60th birthday?
 Or will the Amazon claim his life, too?
-Perhaps Brazil will rename the river as Rio Roosevelt in his memory.
+Perhaps Brazil will rename the river as Rio Roosevelt in his honor.

 Read and listen to new episodes of The Brazilian Minute weekly, courtesy of the Consulate General of Brazil, in Chicago.